AronovSergey/AronovSergey/README.md

 ## Languages and Technologies

-These are some of the languages and technologies that I've used in the past and that I am using currenly
+These are some of the languages and technologies that I've used in the past and that I am currenly using :
 ### Languages

 ![JavaScript](https://img.shields.io/badge/-JavaScript-000000?style=flat&logo=javascript)